 - How to manage customer support online

-These keywords help to understand what your target audience is searching for, so you can make content that shows up in the search engine.
+These keywords help you understand exactly what your target audience is looking for, allowing you to create content that shows up in the search results and solves their specific problems.

 7-Step SaaS Keyword Research Process